timglynn/dndbot/docker/readme.md

 DockerFile
 ==========

-* dndbot is currently running in a docker container
+* `dndbot` is currently running in a docker container on a CentOS 7 host.

 ## Build and Run
 1. Put the `Dockerfile` into the directory containing the `dndbot` project